qtlunya/nosbreload/README.md

 This tweak simply replaces the `sbreload` binary with one that calls `killall -9 SpringBoard` instead, thereby avoiding the issue.
 You only need to do an `ldrestart` or `launchctl reboot userspace` once after installing this tweak, and then autofill should continue working through resprings.

-It should only be necessary to install this if you're using unc0ver or checkra1n on iOS 13, or if you encounter other glitches caused by `sbreload` on iOS 12. odysseyra1n users should just update to libhooker 1.2.4 or newer instead.
+It should only be necessary to install this if you're using unc0ver or checkra1n on iOS 13, or if you encounter other glitches caused by `sbreload` on iOS 12.
+Odyssey and odysseyra1n users should just update to libhooker 1.2.4 or newer instead.

 ## Notes